shanest/shanest.github.io/content/photos/index.md

   - url: ./ams-pride.jpg
     title: "The opening of a pride parade in Amsterdam, 2018"
     alt: "A person hovering high over Prinsengracht canal in Amsterdam, shooting confetti in the air, to celebrate the start of pride parade.
 08/04/18"
+  - url: ./perfection-lake.jpg
+    title: "Perfection Lake, from Prusik Pass"
+    alt: "Perfection Lake, with Little Annapurna on the right, McClellan Peak on the left, and Rainier/Tahoma in the distance in the background, as seen from Prusik Pass on descending from climbing the west ridge of Prusik Peak.
+07/06/25"
 ---

 I am a thoroughly amateur photographer with no special training or equipment, but do enjoy taking photographs, especially while on outdoor adventures.
 Here are a few random ones that have caught my eye over the years.
 This page/section is a work in progress; photos will be added, and they may or may not become more organized over time.